manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 * [_Learning Python_](http://proquest.safaribooksonline.com/book/programming/python/9781449355722) 3rd Edition by Mark Lutz (O'Reilly) --  Optional; more traditional introduction to Python as a computer language.

+---
+### Hallucination Mitigation Strategies
+#### Mitigation strategies:
+##### Data Quality
+    (1)Use data of high quality to train LLMs.
+(2)Ensure the training data is accurate, comprehensive, and free from biases.
+(3) Ensure that the data captures the overall range of your desired objectives
+##### Grounding Techniques
+    Use cleansed and curated data and expose the LLM to the data's repository.
+This is the approach that we used in this discourse.
+##### Retrieval-Augmented Generation (RAG)
+    Integrate real-time knowledge retrieval methods into the response generation process.
+The real time data may be harvested through a website, an API endpoint, or an OLAP database that stores real time company's data.
+##### Advanced prompting techniques
+     Use techniques like chain-of-thought prompting to guide the LLM's reasoning.
+##### Prompt engineering
+     Carefully crafting prompts to elicit more accurate and reliable responses

 Load model and chat
 ---